Idrus Harun: Career

 In 2014, Idrus was appointed a judge of the Court of Appeal and served till he was newly appointed a judge of the Federal Court on 28 November 2018.
 On 6 March 2020, he was appointed Attorney General, with 2-year term until 2022.
-His appointment was in order to fill the vacancy due to the resignation of Tommy Thomas.On 3 March 2023, his term as the Attorney-General was extended for six more months and set to expire on 6 September 2023.
+His appointment was in order to fill the vacancy due to the resignation of Tommy Thomas.
+On 3 March 2023, his term as the Attorney-General was extended for six more months and set to expire on 6 September 2023.

 Personal life

 Idrus is from a family with nine children of Kedah, exactly in Kampung Sanglang, Ayer Hitam.
 His father was the village head whereas his mother was a housewife.
-Idrus is also the elder brother to former Speaker of the Dewan Rakyat, Azhar Azizan Harun.
-His friends described him as "village boy" for being educated at Malay schools.
+Idrus is also the elder brother of the 10th Speaker of the Dewan Rakyat, Azhar Azizan Harun.